Custom Modular Vaults

 Panel Fabrication & Door Selection

 Based on the blueprints, modular panels are fabricated off-site to exact dimensions, along with the corresponding UL-rated vault door, frame, and any integrated HVAC/ventilation porting.
-We select the panel series (Vision, Hercvlite, or Aegvs) based on your structural and security requirements.
+We select the panel system (ULTIMEX™, FORTIVEX™, or STONEVEX™) based on your structural and security requirements.

 Discreet On-Site Assembly